-However, where the absent parent’s gross income exceeds £156,000, it is possible to apply to the Court for “top-up” maintenance Orders and the Court also has jurisdiction to make Orders in relation to payment of school fees.
+However, where the non-resident parent’s gross income exceeds £156,000, it is possible to apply to the Court for “top-up” maintenance Orders and the Court also has jurisdiction to make Orders in relation to payment of school fees.
 The Courts may also order a parent to make a lump sum payment, or to transfer or settle property for the benefit of a child.